 I hold a B.A. in Liberal Studies (Double Major: Philosophy & English Literature; Minor: Mathematics/Statistics) from Excelsior College (Albany, New York).
 My graduate studies culminated in two degrees: an M.A. in English: Language, Literacy, and Rhetoric with a concentration in Gender and Women’s Studies in 2005 and an M.A. in Applied Linguistics: TESOL (focusing on curriculum and testing development) in 2008 (both from the University of Illinois at Chicago).

-In addition to my work for magazines, newspapers, and websites, I owned Yellow Bird Consulting, a service to assist lawyers and doctors with their written communication skills from 1999–2012 and until from 2009–2012 ran Word of Mouth Bakery, a small vegan baking company.
+In addition to my work for magazines, newspapers, and websites, I formerly owned Yellow Bird Consulting, a service to assist lawyers and doctors with their written communication skills from 1999–2012 and from 2009–2012 ran Word of Mouth Bakery, a small vegan baking company.
 I’ve also taught English composition at several universities and colleges throughout the Chicagoland area, including the University of Illinois at Chicago, St. Augustine College, Truman College, and Dominican University.
 Visit my profile on LinkedIn for a fuller picture of my skills and work history.

 In addition to looking for full-time work, I am currently accepting freelance and contract work.
 Contact me using the form below for rates and more information.